[US] Overtime guidelines

 Minnesota

-If you are not covered by the FLSA, you may still be subject to Minnesota’s Fair Labor Standards Act requiring all employers to provide overtime to employees for hours worked beyond 48 hours in a workweek.
+If not covered by the FLSA, Minnesota’s Fair Labor Standards Act may apply.
+The act states that employers must provide overtime for hours worked over 48 hours in a workweek.

 Montana